 Straight Retail Floor Plan

-A straight retail floor plan is probably the most recognizable type of layout.
+A straight retail floor plan is probably the most recognizable type of store layout design.
 Celebrated for its economy of floor space, the straight plan uses store walls, corner spaces, custom retail displays, and other shelving fixtures to maximize every possible selling point on the floor.
-Straight layouts are also chosen for their ability to work with many different types of floor displays – so you don’t have to select your fixtures according to your floor plan.
+Straight store layouts are also chosen for their ability to work with many different types of floor displays – so you don’t have to select your fixtures according to your floor plan.
 Continue reading “Types of Retail Store Layouts”→

 It’s never too early to start planning your holiday retail displays.
 This season, instead of following the latest design trends, why not start a trend of your own to ensure you stand out from the crowd?